The Great Drafting Table in the Sky

 “And don’t forget the boils,” says the angel Carl Staats (April 19, 1871-June 2, 1928, born in New York).
 “Look [raising the hem of his robe]: I still have boils on my—”

 “Carl!”
-The angel Sanguinet interrupts his partner and leans forward to look over the edge of the drafting table.
+The angel Sanguinet interrupts his partner and leans forward to look over the edge of the drafting table and the edge of the cloud.
 He peers down, down, down, squinting through the clouds and the cosmos and the urban smog: the Milky Way, planet Earth, North America, Texas, Fort Worth.
 He points with his drafting pencil at downtown.

 “Remember Fort Worth, Carl?” the angel Sanguinet asks wistfully.
 “Look down there.
 I see that a lot of our buildings are still standing after . . . how many years has it been now?”